This is a list of names in which the meaning contains the keyword saint.

 Máel SechnaillmOld Irish Means "disciple of Saint Seachnall" in Irish.
 This was the name of two Irish high kings: Máel Sechnaill mac Máele Ruanaid who ruled all of Ireland in the 9th century; and Máel Sechnaill mac Domnaill (called Malachy) who defeated the Norse of Dublin in the 10th century.

 MalcolmmScottish, English Anglicized form of Scottish Gaelic Máel Coluim, which means "disciple of Saint Columba".
-This was the name of four kings of Scotland starting in the 10th century, including Malcolm III, who became king after killing Macbeth, the usurper who had murdered his father.
-The character Malcolm in Shakespeare's tragedy Macbeth (1606) is based on him.
+This was the name of four kings of Scotland starting in the 10th century, including Malcolm III, who became king after killing Macbeth, the usurper who had defeated his father Duncan.
+The character Malcolm in Shakespeare's tragedy Macbeth (1606) is loosely based on him.
 Another famous bearer was Malcolm X (1925-1965), an American civil rights leader.

 Malonem & fEnglish (Rare) From an Irish surname, an Anglicized form of Ó Maoil Eoin meaning "descendant of a disciple of Saint John".